 Mobile Arm Retrieval System

-For tanks containing difficult-to-remove waste solids, chemical dissolution provides a method for dissolving and dislodging much of the hardened material so it can be pumped out.
-With this method, sodium hydroxide is added to the tank and the waste is allowed to soak.
+For tanks containing difficult-to-remove concrete-like waste solids, chemical dissolution dissolves and dislodges much of the hardened material so it can be pumped out.
+Sodium hydroxide is added to the tank and the waste is allowed to soak in a highly caustic solution.
 This softens the stuck-on material and prepares the tank for a final water rinse before the waste is pumped out.

 Cold Test Facility

-Many of these technologies are tested at Hanford’s Cold Test Facility (CTF), a full-scale mockup of a radioactive waste storage where new waste retrieval and other technologies can be evaluated in a safe, non-radioactive environment.
-CTF is also used to train operational teams and work through various options to refine operating methods, streamline transfer processes and identify ways to enhance productivity which can be applied to actual retrieval operations.
+Many of these technologies are tested at Hanford’s Cold Test Facility (CTF), a mockup of a waste tank where new waste retrieval and other technologies can be evaluated in a safe, non-radioactive environment.
+CTF is also used to train operation teams and work through various options to refine operating methods, streamline transfer processes and identify ways to enhance productivity which can be applied to actual retrieval operations.
 The testing and training improves safety, helps alleviate potential problems, and increases the quality of cleanup upon deployment of new systems in the tanks.

-In addition to the technologies used for tank retrieval and those proposed for supplemental treatment and disposal, Washington River Protection Solutions (WRPS) is exploring ways to gain operational efficiencies while safely and effectively completing the tank operations mission.
+In addition to the technologies used for tank retrieval and those proposed for supplemental treatment and disposal, WRPS is exploring ways to gain operational efficiencies while safely and effectively completing the tank operations mission.
 The technical advances are important to a strategy for making swift and steady progress in our work.